 Upping the emotional ante, Kelly Taylor’s home life is put under the microscope.
 Brenda thinks Kelly’s mother, Jackie (Ann Gillespie), is the coolest mom everrrr.
-But turns out, she’s an alcoholic who does cocaine on the side.
-Great direction by Bethany Rooney who ramps up the drama & tension as Jackie crumbles under the weight of the facade we can only guess many parents of Beverly Hills teens must have went through as she hosts the annual West Beverly High Fashion Show & turns into a tweaking mess.
+But turns out, she’s an alcoholic who snorts cocaine on the side.
+Great direction by Bethany Rooney who ramps up the drama & tension as Jackie buckles under the weight of a facade we can only guess many parents of Beverly Hills teens must have went through as she hosts the annual West Beverly High Fashion Show & turns into a tweaking mess.

 The 17 Year Itch (November 29, 1990)

-Brandon & Brenda watch from the sidelines & agonize about their family falling apart, which coincides with a study they’re doing involving traits of twins.
+Brandon & Brenda watch from the sidelines & agonize over their family falling apart, which coincides with a study they’re doing involving the traits of twins.

 The Gentle Art of Listening (December 6, 1990)

 Meanwhile, Brandon tries to romance an older woman (Kim Gillingham) he meets through Nat at the Peach Pit.
-Luke Perry returns after two episodes off (according to reports, he was only hired for a 2-episode stint, but became a regular when producers liked what he brought to the show, & they needed a regular “bad boy,” & Perry fit the mold).
+Luke Perry returns after two episodes off (according to reports, he was only hired for a 2-episode stint, but became a regular when producers liked what he brought to the show; they wanted a regular “bad boy,” & Perry fit the mold).

-This episode marked our final look at the first year of the 1990s as the series would go on a month-long winter break, returning in early January of ’91.
+This episode marked the final look at the first year of the 1990s as the series went on a month-long winter break, returning in early January of ’91.